Buying and Selling Houses in Malaysia

 3. Buying a completed property

 - You will not finding any standard agreement if you’re purchasing a completed property.
-The standard agreement is not necessary in case a housing developer is selling a completed property to a home buyer, they will only need a normal sale and purchase agreement instead.
+The standard agreement is not necessary in case a housing developer is selling a completed property to a home buyer, they will only need a normal sale and purchase agreement instead.- As a buyer, you will need to pay deposit of 10% of the buying price according to the sale and purchase agreement.

 - You then need to pay the remaining amount of the buying price to your solicitor.
 The solicitor will use portion of that money to redeem the title from the seller’s bank.
 And the 5% of the buying price need to get remained in order to cover the real property gains tax payable by the seller.